SahishnuG/right-casting-choice-ai/README.md

 ## Troubleshooting
 - Rate limits/quota: UI shows a friendly error and stops; try again later.
 The code also respects retry hints when present.
-- Empty candidates: Try `app.py` which synthesizes fallback candidates from movie `Actors` lists.
+- Empty candidates: Candidate availability depends on the crew output and available movie data.
 - Missing posters: OMDb sometimes returns `N/A`; the UI skips those.
 - Fees not showing: Ensure the ranker returns `implied_actor_fee_estimate` as a numeric INR integer and that sources are not low‑trust (ignored by `app1.py`).